foundriesio/docs/source/getting-started/flash-device/index.rst

 .. note::

-  The initial FoundriesFactory® set up and build is finished very quick.
+  The initial Factory setup and build is finished very quick.
   Follow its status with steps listed in :ref:`gs-watch-build` page.

 Prerequisites and Pre-Work
 --------------------------